kunalht/geojson_points/README.md

 Start the application:

-To start the application, run `ruby app.rb`
+To start the application, run `bundle i` first and then `ruby app.rb`

 API Documentation